tef/ratking/README.md

 - The `main` branch consists of all of the commits on `main` for the upstream repos, interweaved by commit date.
 - Inside each commit is a `UpstreamA` subdirectory, and a `UpstreamB` subdirectory.
+- A commit on `UpstreamA` will have the version of `UpstreamB` where it joins `main`, and vice-versa
-- There's also `UpstreamA/A1` branches, and `UpstreamB/B1` branches alongside.
+- There's also `UpstreamA/A1` branches, and `UpstreamB/B1` branches created alongside the new `main` branch.

 If you make some changes upstream, and run `ratking` again, all the new commits and branches are carried over, atop of the already patched commits.
-If you don't change the settings, it produces the same commits as output, each time.
+If you don't change the settings, it produces the same commits as output each time.

-This means you can create a monorepo today, pull in updates from the upstream repos as you get things working, and then reopen PRs based on the migrated branches, once you're ready to make the switch.

-Unlike "just do a merge commit", rat king will preserve file history, and `git blame`.
+Unlike "Just do a merge commit", `ratking` will preserve file history so tools like `git blame` continue to work.

+It also means you don't have to do everything at once.

+- Create a new monorepo, and use `ratking` to populate the history to `upstream/main`.
+- Create a new `main` branch based off `upstream/main` and get your CI/Integrations working.
+- Re-run `ratking` to add new commits to `upstream/main`, and `git rebase` or `git merge` your working branch as normal.
+- When you're ready to make the switch, reopen PRs based on the migrated branches, like `upstream/UpstreamA/A1`.

 ## Caveats